Arbutus-Code/arbutus-jekyll-demo/_posts/2025-02-15-web3forms-integration.md

 ---
 layout: post
-title: "Spring Arbutus Conservation Initiative Launches"
+title: Spring Arbutus Conservation Initiative Launches
 date: 2025-02-15
+image_alt: Arbutus tree with distinctive red bark against blue sky
-tags: [conservation, habitat, volunteering]
+tags:
+  - conservation
+  - habitat
+  - volunteering
-excerpt: "Join our new community-based effort to map and protect Arbutus trees across Vancouver Island."
+excerpt: Join our new community-based effort to map and protect Arbutus trees across Vancouver Island.
-image: /assets/media/arbutus/trees-422203_1280.jpg
+image: /assets/media/tree-5970576_1920.jpg
-image_alt: "Arbutus tree with distinctive red bark against blue sky"
 ---

 We're excited to announce the launch of our Spring Arbutus Conservation Initiative, a comprehensive effort to document, protect, and restore Arbutus tree populations across Vancouver Island.
 This initiative brings together community volunteers, researchers, and conservation partners in a coordinated approach to address the challenges facing these iconic trees.